Mustafa Setmariam Nasar: Eschatology

 French Islamic eschatology scholar Jean-Pierre Filiu notes that another departure Nasar makes from the ideology of Al-Qaeda is his interest in eschatology—including the coming of the Mahdi, the Antichrist, the mountain of gold to be found in the Euphrates river, the Sufyani, Gog and Magog, and the proper chronology and location of related battles and other activities.
 The last 100 pages of The Global Islamic Resistance Call are devoted to end times in Islam.
 "I have no doubt that we have entered into the age of battles and tribulations [zāman al-malāhim wal-fitan]"...
-The earth is filled with oppression and injustice and events led on from one another toward the appearance of the Mahdi...
-The twentieth century is past, and we have now entered the twenty-first to find that most people seem prepared to follow the Antichrist".
+The earth is filled with oppression and injustice and events led on from one another toward the appearance of the Mahdi. ...The twentieth century is past, and we have now entered the twenty-first to find that most people seem prepared to follow the Antichrist".

 His interest extended to the "central role" that the hadith about end times outlined for his homeland of as-Shām (modern-day Syria, Lebanon, Jordan, and Palestine) and the need for Al-Qaeda to reorient its strategy to "take into account this final clash" with the enemies of Islam.

-Filiu speculates that Nasar's interest may have been related to the popularity of eschatology among the Muslim masses, and Nasar's "increasingly frantic attempt" following the post-11 September crackdown on jihadis, "to formulate a message that would appeal to the greatest possible number of Muslim believers".
+Filiu speculates that Nasar's interest may have been related to the popularity of eschatology among the Muslim masses, and Nasar's "increasingly frantic attempt" following the post-11 September crackdown on jihadists, "to formulate a message that would appeal to the greatest possible number of Muslim believers".